-This is how the admissions program works in our department: Incoming students should have a strong background in physics.
-Although a good preparation in astronomy is helpful, it is not required.
-Several factors are taken into consideration: any research you may have done; letters of recommendation; your grades in college, especially in physics and related subjects; and your statement of purpose.
-As a rule, all of our admitted graduate students are fully supported throughout their Ph.D. program, and do not pay tuition, regardless of their national origin or residence (unlike the situation at many state universities).
+As a rule, all of our admitted graduate students are fully supported throughout their Ph.D. program, and do not pay tuition, regardless of their national origin or residence.
 We offer a combination of research and teaching assistantships and fellowships.
 The teaching duties are undertaken mainly during the second year of the program.

 You might also be interested in this Graduate admissions FAQ and timeline by the current graduate students.